 The Importance of Healthy Gums

-Your gums play an important role in your oral, and overall, health.
+Your gums play an important role in your oral, and overall health.
 The gums provide a tight seal around your teeth, effectively keeping out bacteria and other debris.
-The tissue helps to provide some stability for your teeth, helping to hold them in proper alignment.
+The tissue helps to provide some stability, helping to hold them in proper alignment.
 They also play an integral role in the appearance of your smile.
+When your gums become diseased tooth loss can occur.

 What Is Gum Disease?

 Gum disease is a progressive oral health condition.
 It begins when a buildup of plaque and bacteria irritate the gum tissue.
 This irritation can lead to inflammation or swelling.
 This early stage of gum disease is the most easily treatable, but the one that is often missed.
 If gum disease is left to progress, the swollen tissue begins to pull away from the teeth, breaking the protective seal.
 Pockets form and begin collecting bacteria and other debris.
-The bacteria continue to attack your gums and also begin attacking your periodontal ligaments and your jawbone.
+The bacteria continue to attack your gums and also begin attacking your periodontal ligaments that hold your teeth in place, as well as attacking your jawbone.
 Over time, the gums begin to recede, and the supporting structures begin to weaken.
-The teeth can become loose and may even eventually fall out.
+The teeth can become loose and may eventually fall out.

 How Is Gum Disease Treated?